James Spaight (MP): Other interests

-James Spaight was the owner of a beautiful yacht named 'the Gossamer'. in 1846 he took a party of friends out on Lough Derg on Friday and returned back to Derry Castle at 10 o'clock. the yacht was powered by steam, and all the fires were quenched before the party disembarked. the yacht was found to be completely burned to the waterline the following morning.
-Was it malicious?
-We cannot say.
+Spaight was also a keen sailor, being made commodore of Lough Derg Yacht Club from 1846.
+One of his yachts, the Gossamer, was badly damaged by fire in 1846.
+Spaight had taken took a party of friends out on Lough Derg on Friday and returned back to Derry Castle at 10 o'clock.
+The yacht was powered by steam, and all the fires were quenched before the party disembarked, but the yacht was found to be completely burned to the waterline the following morning.
+One of Spaight's other yachts included the 12-ton sailing yacht Gem, which he used to compete in Lough Derg Yacht Club in 1847.

-In 1846, James Spaight was made Commodore of Lough Derg Yacht Club.
+Personal life

-James Spaight was owner of the 12 ton sailing yacht 'Gem' in 1847, and competed in Lough Derg Yacht Club.
+He married Elizabeth Alason Eckford, daughter of John Eckford, in 1850.